MAAV Team

 Co-Director

-Katrina M. Powell is Professor of Rhetoric and Writing and Founding Director of the Center for Refugee, Migrant, and Displacement Studies at Virginia Tech.
-Her research focuses on displacement narratives and her books include The Anguish of Displacement: The Politics of Literacy in the Letters of Mountain Families in Shenandoah National Park (University of Virginia Press, 2007), Practicing Research in Writing Studies: Reflexive and Ethically Responsible Research (co-edited, Hampton Inc., Press, 2012), Identity and Power in Narratives of Displacement (Routledge, 2015), and Performing Autobiography: Narrating a Life as Activism (Palgrave 2021).
-She is co-founder of the digital-born oral history initiative, VTStories.org and founding editor of the journal Roots and Resettlement.
-Her oral history collection, Beginning Again: Stories of Migration and Movement In Appalachia is forthcoming from Haymarket Books in 2024.
-Her current research focuses on spatial justice and the structures where displaced populations are relocated.
+kmpowell@vt.eduKatrina M. Powell is Alumni Distinguished Professor at Virginia Tech.
+Her research focuses on displacement narratives and research methodologies.
+Her books include The Anguish of Displacement: The Politics of Literacy in the Letters of Mountain Families in Shenandoah National Park (2007), Practicing Research in Writing Studies: Reflexive and Ethically Responsible Research (2012), Identity and Power in Narratives of Displacement (2015), and Beginning Again: Stories of Migration and Movement in Appalachia (2024).
+She also edits the journal Roots and Resettlement and the University of Virginia Press book series, Dis(place)ment, Migration, and Social Justice.

 Co-Director